-Now with the basics out of the way, you’re part of the way through your planning.
+Now with the basics out of the way, you’re part of the way through your planning and what to see in Ireland in 7 days.
 The next step is to start figuring out how you’re going to be laying out your Irish adventure.

-The following is a high level outline of everything we did across the 7 days we had in Ireland including sights, restaurants we tried, where we stayed, and invaluable insight we learned through a little bit of adventure and misadventure.
+The following is a high level outline of everything we did across the 7 days Ireland itinerary including sights, what to see, restaurants we tried, where we stayed, and invaluable insight we learned through a little bit of adventure and misadventure.

 This is meant to be a guideline of course because I know everyone’s situation is going to be different.
 That said, if you’re looking for a baseline to start from, this guide is probably the best out there.
 Sign up to become an insider and get access to the downloadable spreadsheet.